Miltos-90/Brain_Tumor_Segmentation/README.md

-import engine
-import config
-import utils
-from preprocess import makeDataset import pandas as pd import torchio as tio import torch from torch.utils.data import DataLoader import segmentation_models_pytorch as smp from tqdm.notebook import tqdm## Segmentation of brain tumor from MRI scans
+## Semantic segmentation of brain tumors from pre-operative MRI scans

 The goal is to segment different types of gliomas in pre-operative MRI scans.
 The [dataset](https://www.med.upenn.edu/cbica/brats2020/data.html) used contains multimodal scans available as NIfTI files (.nii.gz) which describe: